att/ast/README.md

 project](https://github.com/att/ast/) by opening issues and pull-requests and watching the project.

+### IRC
+Use `#ksh` channel on freenode to discuss about AT&T KornShell and related variants.

-TBD is setting up a public Gitter, IRC, and other channels for real-time communication.
+TBD is setting up a public Gitter, and other channels for real-time communication.

 Archives of the legacy AST mailing lists (which is mostly